Danielle M. Bacigalupo

 M.A. in English, CUNY College of Staten Island

-Currently, Danielle is a doctoral candidate at St. John’s University, who is currently finishing her fellowship and coursework this Spring.
+Currently, Danielle is a doctoral candidate at St. John’s University, who just finished her fellowship and coursework this past Spring.
 Within the parameters of her fellowship, Danielle has been a lecturing professor for Literature in a Global Context to undergraduates, as well as the photographer/editor of the English Department blog.
-In the past, Danielle has taught courses in the First-Year Writing Program for the English Department at CUNY College of Staten Island and for Literature in a Global Context at St. John’s University.
-In the past, Danielle has taught middle school for several years prior to her collegiate career.
-Beginning this summer, Danielle will be maintaining matriculation while preparing for COMPs, with the expectation to further develop her research in areas of social justice, pedagogy activism, and recovery literacies.
+Danielle is now an adjunct professor the First-Year Writing Program for the English Department at CUNY College of Staten Island and for Literature in a Global Context at St. John’s University.
+In the past, Danielle has taught middle school and other introductory college courses.
+Beginning this summer, Danielle will be preparing for COMPs, with the expectation to further develop her research in areas of social justice, pedagogy activism, and recovery literacies.